-SLC Management, an affiliate of the Manager, acts as sub-advisor to the Manager for the Milestone Funds, pursuant to an amended and restated sub-advisory agreement (as amended from time to time, the "Milestone Sub-Advisory Agreement") among the Milestone Funds, Sun Life Milestone Global Equity Fund, the Manager, SLC Management and Sun Life Assurance Company of Canada ("Sun Life") and acts as sub-advisor to the Manager for Sun Life Core Advantage Credit Private Pool, pursuant to a sub-advisory agreement between the Manager and SLC Management.
+SLC Management, an affiliate of the Manager, acts as sub-advisor to the Manager for the Milestone Funds, pursuant to an amended and restated sub-advisory agreement (as amended from time to time, the "Milestone Sub-Advisory Agreement") among the Milestone Funds, Sun Life Milestone Global Equity Fund, the Manager and SLC Management.

+SLC Management acts as sub-advisor to the Manager for Sun Life Core Advantage Credit Private Pool, pursuant to a sub-advisory agreement between the Manager and SLC Management.

 SLC Management is responsible for the currency hedging strategy of the Sun Life Crescent Specialty Credit Private Pool, pursuant to a sub-advisory agreement between Crescent Capital Group LP and SLC Management.

 SLC Management is a global institutional asset manager that offers institutional investors traditional, alternative, and yield-orientated investment solutions across public and private fixed income markets, as well as global real estate equity and debt.
-The head office of SLC Management is located in Toronto, Ontario.
-"SLC Management" is the brand name for the institutional asset management business of Sun Life Financial Inc. under which Sun Life Capital Management (U.S.) LLC in the United States, and Sun Life Capital Management of Sun Life Capital Management (Canada) Inc. in Canada operate.
-As of December 31, 2022, the combined assets under management of Sun Life Capital Management (Canada) Inc., Sun Life Capital Management (U.S) LLC, BentallGreenOak, Crescent Capital Group LP, and InfraRed Capital Partners is C\$355 billion (US\$262 billion).
+The head office of SLC Management is located in Toronto, Ontario, "SLC Management" is the brand name for the institutional asset management business of Sun Life Financial Inc. under which Sun Life Capital Management (U.S.) LLC in the United States, and Sun Life Capital Management (Canada) Inc. in Canada operate.
+As of December 31, 2023, the combined assets under management of Sun Life Capital Management (Canada) Inc., Sun Life Capital Management (U.S) LLC, BentallGreenOak, Crescent Capital Group LP, and InfraRed Capital Partners is C\$374 billion (US\$282 billion).